barteqcz/Onqa/README.md

 # Onqa

-Most of today’s phones no longer have an FM radio.
-Yet there’s something magical about discovering the local ether - hearing the voices, music, and stories that make each place unique.
-As a radio enthusiast, I’ve always loved exploring the airwaves wherever I go.
+There’s definitely something magical about discovering the local radio ether.
+Hearing the voices, music, and stories that make each place unique.
+However, FM radio is often unavailable in new phones.

+As an IT enthusiast, radio enthusiast and a DXer, I’ve always loved exploring the airwaves wherever I go.
+I feel like life would be much sadder without radio.
+Yet terrestrial broadcasting is the most magical way of enjoying it, sometimes you just want something more portable - straight on your phone, with an amazing UI, polished [maps ecosystem](https://onqa.barteq.cz/) and many features.

+That’s where **Onqa** comes from.
+It's not meant to be a replacement for terriestrial broadcasting.
+It's meant to do a similar thing - allow the users to discover their local radio ether.

-That’s where Onqa comes from.
-The name is inspired by the Spanish words *onda* (“wave”) and *cerca* (“nearby”), reflecting the idea of discovering the radio waves around you.
+The name is inspired by the Spanish words *onda* (“wave”) and *cerca* (“nearby”), reflecting the idea of discovering the radio stations around you.

 ## Screenshots